36 Leverage Trading Tips to Protect Your Capital

 Remember, trading is a performance sport, and if you lose one of the most valuable tools you are in big trouble.

-When choosing a leveraged broker you should take your time researching some of the top brokers on the market to learn which products they offer, their fees, and payment methods.
+When choosing a leveraged broker, taking time to research the top brokers on the market to learn which products they offer, their fees, and payment methods.

 It is also important to test out a platform before you deposit real money to see that you like what you are dealing with and that you are comfortable with the user interface.